It’s pretty simple, really. When you drive around with your bike on the outside of your car, stuff happens to your bike. Maybe even to your car.

 Or complete biking freedom.

 Here’s a question.
 Suppose the RVers in the photo above didn’t actually lose their front wheel.
 Maybe they stored it inside because you can do that with a wheel.
-If the whole bike folded in half to about wheel size, what would they do with it?
+So if the whole bike folded in half to about wheel size, what would they do with that?

 Probably something like this.